hoangdesu/web-developer-bootcamp/README.md

 ## The final project: YelpCamp

-Details about YelpCamp - the final project can be found [here](https://github.com/hoangdesu/web-developer-bootcamp/tree/master/YelpCamp).
+Details about YelpCamp (MERN stack with TypeScript) - my implementation for the final project can be found [here](https://github.com/hoangdesu/web-developer-bootcamp/tree/master/YelpCamp).

 ![YelpCamp homepage](./YelpCamp/imgs/home.jpg)